Davison County, South Dakota

 - 1983: The trail system of the Dakota Nature Park was developed.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Davison County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Davison County, South Dakota.